enceladus-rex/nasmc/README.md

 ### Key Contributions

 * Proposed a gradient-based black-box adaptive SMC method that automatically tunes flexible proposal distributions using the inclusive KL-divergence between the target and proposal distributions.
-* Significantly outperformed exiting adaptive proposal methods such as EKPF and UPF on standard benchmarks.
+* Significantly outperformed existing adaptive proposal methods such as EKPF and UPF on standard benchmarks.
 * Showed the method is applicable to higher-dimensional and more complex models.

 ### Approach